Francis Ivory: Politics

 On 15 September 1879, he was appointed to the Queensland Legislative Council.
 Although a lifetime appointment, he resigned on 1 July 1881 in order to take up an appointment as the Clerk's assistant in the Legislative Assembly.

 Personal life

-Francis Ivory had three children with Caroline, an Aboriginal woman of the Gureng Gureng people from the North Burnett Region of Queensland, Australia.
+Francis Ivory had three children with Caroline, an Aboriginal woman of the Gooreng Gooreng people of the Mount Perry area in the North Burnett Region of Queensland, Australia.
 1. Jessie born 1868 2.
 Frank born 1871 and 3.
 William 'Billy' born 1881.
 Caroline worked at Eidsvold Station.

-The second child, Frank Ivory (1871-1957)was sent to boarding school and after a couple of years at Maryborough Central School was enrolled in Maryborough Boys Grammar.
+The second child, Frank Ivory (1871–1957)was sent to boarding school at age 10 and after a couple of years at Maryborough Central School was enrolled in Maryborough Boys Grammar.
 Frank went on to represented Queensland in AFL and rugby.

 In 1881 Francis married Hester Mary Edwards.

-In c1895 Francis wanted to send his youngest son William 'Billy' to boarding school just as he'd done with Frank.
+In c1891 Francis wanted to send his youngest son William 'Billy' to boarding school just as he'd done with Frank.
 Caroline, afraid of losing another son took Billy and left Eidsvold Station.